LFilipePacheco/farm-holdings-integration/README.md

-**3. Aggregation at every level that matters** — surface, parcel and sub-parcel counts per holding, per parish (*freguesia*), per municipality and for the whole zone; parcelled versus utilised area; share of SA per holding.
+**3. Aggregation at every level that matters** — surface, parcel and sub-parcel counts per holding, per parish (*freguesia*), per municipality and for the whole zone; share of SA per holding.

 **4. A spatial anchor for every holding** — each holding is assigned its